admin - Manage administration services and accesses

 [9] admin snmp [trap [raz | add v3 <receiver-server> <port> <user-name> (sha256 | sha384 | sha512) (des | aes) [<auth-password> [<privacy-password>]] | del v3 <receiver-server> <port> <user-name>]]

-The Web auditor is for debugging purpose only.
-Never activate this service on a production appliance.
-The auditing is available at the URL https://<admin-ip>:<wadmin-port> where <admin-ip> and <waudit-port> are respectively the administration IP address and the waudit port.
+Web administration and auditing GUI allow you to configure and audit the system using a Web browser.
+The auditing service allows you to have a live summary view of different available logs (virus, access...) and inspect Web requests on reverse websites (only for reverse websites when the waf mode is activated.
+The Web auditing service is for debugging purpose only and should not be activated in normal circumstances with the risk of weakening the system.
+The auditing is available at the URL https://<admin-ip>:<wadmin-port> where <admin-ip> and <waudit-port> are respectively the administration IP address and the waudit port number.
 The administration IP address maybe be the internal, external or auxiliary IP address of the appliance according to the configured administration topology (see below).
-When the VLAN mode is activated the native internal IP address can no longer be used.
-Instead of that, the IP address associated to the 802.1q administration pseudo device can be used (see the command vlan for further information).
+When the vlan mode is activated the native internal IP address can no longer be used.
+Instead of that, the IP address associated to the administration 802.1q pseudo device can be used (see the command vlan for further information).

 The second [2] usage form allows you set the TLS certificate to use for the Web GUI and the SNMP agent over TLS.
 The TLS certificate is specified by a giving a TLS server identifier.
 You can optionally specify an intermediate CA certificate by giving its identifier separated by a colon from the TLS server identifier.
 In this case the specified intermediate CA certificate will be used for the Web GUI.